hupster/netboot-linux/README.md

 overlay/root/packages
 ```

-Default is a minimum install with console only.
+Default is a minimum install with only Clonezilla and its dependencies.

 # Install